kaneki0909/File-permission-in-Linux/README.md

 - Combining read (r) and write (w) permissions allows complete control over a file, including modifying its contents.
 - Combining read (r) and execute (x) permissions on a file allows it to be read and executed as a program.

-  You can view the permissions of a file by using the ls -l command.
+  You can view the permissions of a file by using the *ls -l* command.
 This may not show the permissions of the hidden files.
-To view the permissions of the hidden files, we can use the ls -a command.
-To view both collectively, use ls -la.
+To view the permissions of the hidden files, we can use the *ls -a* command.
+To view both collectively, use *ls -la*.

   *Changing Permissions*